 Grant Application Checklist

 The following documents comprise the required local application documents for OSLAD grant consideration by the IDNR.
-Application forms are provided in Section VI of this Manual.
-Instructions for completing an OSLAD application are included on the following pages.
+Instructions for completing these forms are provided on the following pages.
+All forms will be completed in the AmpliFund Grant Management System.